nttpc/anymotion-cli/README.md

   --help     Show this message and exit.

 Commands:
-  analysis   Manege analyses.
-  analyze    Analyze keypoints data and get information such as angles. configure  Configure your AnyMotion Access Token. draw       Draw keypoints on uploaded movie or image. image      Manege images. keypoint   Extract keypoints and show the list. movie      Manege movies. upload     Upload a local movie or image to cloud storage.
+  analysis   Show analysis results. analyze    Analyze the extracted keypoint data. configure  Configure your AnyMotion Credentials. draw       Draw keypoints on uploaded movie or image. image      Show the information of the uploaded images. keypoint   Extract keypoints and show the list. movie      Show the information of the uploaded movies. upload     Upload the local movie or image file to the cloud storage.
 ```

 ### Examples